ndeadly/MissionControl/README.md

 ***Other Controllers***
 Please refer to your controller's user manual for information on how to put it in sync mode.
 Note that many generic Bluetooth controllers can be started in one of several modes.
 Usually you want to choose something like HID, PC or Android mode for it to work correctly.

+### Module configuration

+A template for the config .ini file will be installed to `/config/MissionControl/missioncontrol.ini.template`.
+To modify the default module settings, copy the template to `/config/MissionControl/missioncontrol.ini` and uncomment/modify any settings you want to change.
+The file is only parsed on startup, so any changes you make will require a reboot to take effect.
+Currently there is only a small set of configuration settings, but this will be expanded upon in future releases.

+- `[general]`
+These are general settings for mission control features.
+	- `enable_rumble` Enables/disables rumble support for unofficial controllers.
+	- `enable_motion` Enables/disables motion controls support.
+Not currently used

+- `[bluetooth]`
+These settings can be used to spoof your switch bluetooth to appear as another device.
+This may be useful (in conjunction with a link key) if you want to use your controller across multiple devices without having to re-pair every time you switch.
+Note that changing these settings will invalidate your console information stored in any previously paired controllers and will require re-pairing.
+	- `host_name` Override the bluetooth host adapter name
+	- `host_address` Override the bluetooth host adapter address

 ### Removal

 To functionally uninstall Mission Control and its components, all that needs to be done is to delete the following directories from your SD card and reboot your console.